Libaier/HMMBasedGestureRecognition/README.md

 The HMM part of the project is implement by Accord .NET Framework(http://accord-framework.net/)

-It's 3D gesture recognition.The data is collect by Optitrack and Motive(http://www.naturalpoint.com/optitrack/)
+It's 3D gesture recognition.The data is collected by Optitrack and Motive(http://www.naturalpoint.com/optitrack/)

 If you have any problems about this project.
 Please contact me at libaier.gc@gmail.com